-What Diplomacy in the Ancient near East Can Tell Us about the Blockchain
+What Diplomacy in the Ancient near East Can Tell Us about Blockchain Technology

-In the new institutional economics of the blockchain, the blockchain is an institutional technology – a protocol – to coordinate exchange between groups that may have different technological and institutional capacities.
-Blockchain is not the only technology in history to have these characteristics.
-This paper looks at the role of the diplomatic protocol at the very beginning of human civilisation in the ancient near east.
-The two protocols – diplomatic and blockchain – have significant similarities.
+A blockchain is an institutional technology—a protocol—that allows for economic coordination between agents separated by boundaries of possible mistrust.
+Blockchains are not the only technology in history to have these characteristics.
+The paper looks at the role of the diplomatic protocol at the very beginning of human civilisation in the ancient near east.
+These two protocols—diplomatic and blockchain—have significant similarities.
 They were created to address to similar economic problems using similar mechanisms: a permanent record of past dealings, public and ritualistic verification of transactions, and game-theoretic mechanisms of reciprocity.
 The development of the diplomatic protocol allowed for the creation of the first international community and facilitated patterns of peaceful trade and exchange.
 Some questions about a generalised ‘protocol economics’ are drawn.

 Keywords: Blockchain, Institutional Economics, Diplomatic Protocol, Ancient Near East